 When comparing Signal vs Rocket.Chat, the Slant community recommends Rocket.Chat for most people.
-In the question“What is the best chat software?”
-Rocket.Chat is ranked 7th while Signal is ranked 13th.
+In the question“What is the best team chat software?”
+Rocket.Chat is ranked 7th while Signal is ranked 10th.
 The most important reason people chose Rocket.Chat is:

 Rocket.Chat is available for free.
 It's licensed under the MIT license with source code available on [GitHub](https://github.com/RocketChat/Rocket.Chat).